German submarine U-953: Eighth to tenth patrols

 Under her new commander, Oberleutnant zur See Herbert Werner, U-953 sailed from Brest on 12 August 1944, arriving at La Pallice on 19 August.

 On 31 August U-953 left La Pallice for Norway, sailing round the Atlantic coast of Ireland.
 She patrolled the entrance to North Channel for seven days, but has no success.
 Werner reports a fault on the submarine snorkel caused the patrol to be abandoned and U-953 arrived at Bergen "unannounced" on 11 October.

 Faults and a need for overhaul caused her to be sent to Germany, arriving at Flensburg on 25 October.
 She was not ready for further service until February 1945.

 U-953 left Kiel on 4 February 1945, arriving at Kristiansand and then Bergen.

 On 21 February she left Bergen on an offensive patrol off the coast of Britain but, Werner reports, various faults culminating in a faulty torpedo tube door, forced a return once more.
 U-953 arrived back in Bergen on 3 April 1945.

-Under a new commander, Oberleutnant zur See Erich Steinbrink, she was moved from there to Trondheim on 6 April arriving three days later; there she remained until the German capitulation and she was surrendered to British forces.
+Under a new commander, Oberleutnant zur See Erich Steinbrink, she was moved from there to Trondheim on 6 April arriving three days later; there she remained until the German capitulation when she was surrendered to British forces.